 It is urgent for federal, state and local organisations to strengthen their efforts and commitment to helping the homeless and disadvantaged populations.

-Pathfinders will launch its 5th annual Pumpkin Run from Armidale, stopping in Tamworth and Newcastle, with an estimated 10 tonne of pumpkins.
-The pumpkins will be used to feed the homeless and disadvantaged across NSW as it travels to Sydney for the 2018 Pumpkin Run.
+Pathfinders will launch its annual Pumpkin Run from Armidale, stopping in Tamworth and Newcastle, with an estimated 10 tonne of pumpkins.
+The pumpkins will be used to feed the homeless and disadvantaged across NSW as it travels to Sydney for this years Pumpkin Run.